breastmed/breastmed/content/sneakpeek.md

       **A﻿re results guaranteed?**

-      S﻿neakPeek Clinical is the most accurate early gender test on the market.
-If your test does not match the gender of your newborn, you'll get a full refund.
+      S﻿neakPeek Clinical is the most accurate early test on the market.
+If your test does not match the sex of your newborn, you'll get a full refund.
+We recognise gender may not be defined by biological sex at birth.

       **I﻿s my privacy protected?**